 Market Models: Pure Competition, Monopolistic Competition, Oligopoly, and Pure Monopoly

-A modern economy has many different types of industries.
+A modern economy has many types of industries.
 However, an economic analysis of the different firms or industries within an economy is simplified by first segregating them into different models based on the amount of competition within the industry.
 There are 4 basic market models: pure competition, monopolistic competition, oligopoly, and pure monopoly.
 Because market competition among the last 3 categories is limited, these market models imply imperfect competition.

 Market Models: Pure Competition, Monopolistic Competition, Oligopoly, Pure Monopoly.